 A crew member unloaded the supplies, one box after another, like had been done before.
 There was no Army neatness and stacking, although I noted the Marine methodology allowed for the choppers to spend a lot less time exposed on the deck.
 I gave Macho Man my letters.
 He reverently stuck them in his own pocket, as before.

-The two Cobra gunships swiveled in mid air and the swept over the far tree line, raking the jungle with rotary machine guns.
-First the rear Huey slick lifted from the mud quickly and began to pull backwards with its rear rotor almost touching down.
+The two Cobra gunships swiveled in mid-air and the swept over the far tree line, raking the jungle with rotary machine guns.
+First, the rear Huey slick lifted from the mud quickly and began to pull backward with its rear rotor almost touching down.
 Macho Man’s chopper lifted straight up, but very slowly.
-I looked out across the open area to see if the gunships had suppressed the sniper fire, when I saw two figures rise up out of the ground less than half way across the open area.
+I looked out across the open area to see if the gunships had suppressed the sniper fire when I saw two figures rise up out of the ground less than halfway across the open area.